-Las Caballeras is a group of horsewomen that gather together every fall for a 5-day vacation with their horses on beautiful Catalina Island.
+Las Caballeras is a group of horsewomen that gather together every fall for a 6-day vacation with their horses on beautiful Catalina Island.

 On our first ride in 1995, there were only 26 riders.
 We now average 50 riders.
 Most riders bring their own horses.
 However, a few of our riders reserve rental horses, which are brought over for the ride.

-Riders drop off their horses at the Empty Saddle Club in Palos Verdes the day preceding the ride.
+Riders drop off their horses at Ernie Howlett Park in Rolling Hills Estates on the Palos Verdes Peninsula the day preceding the ride.
 Before dawn the following morning, the horses are loaded into trailers and driven to Wilmington, where the trailers are loaded onto a barge, along with all the equipment and supplies needed for the ride.

-The barge trip to the island takes approximately four hours.
+The barge trip to the Wrigley Institute for Environmental Studies at the Isthmus on Catalina island takes approximately four hours.
 Barge trips are scheduled during calm seas, and timed so that the barge arrives on the island during high tide.

 Meanwhile, riders board the Catalina Express in San Pedro where they take the hour long boat trip to Two Harbors.
 Once on the island, they grab a bite at Doug's Harbor Reef Restaurant and sip "Buffalo Milks" while waiting for their horses.

-When the barge arrives, wranglers put the horses on picket lines and unload all the gear.
-The girls check on their horses, then board a bus for Little Harbor to set up camp, re-kindle old friendships, and meet the new FYGs (First Year Guests).
-The horses are fed and watered and settle in at Two Harbors, where they are cared for by our wranglers and ride veterinarian.
+When the barge arrives, horse vans and equipment are trailered to Little Harbor where wranglers put the horses on picket lines and unload all the gear.
+The girls board vans bound for Little Harbor to set up camp, re-kindle old friendships, and meet the new FYGs (First Year Guests).
+The horses are fed and watered and settle in where they are cared for by our wranglers and ride veterinarian.

-After breakfast the following morning, riders board a bus back to Two Harbors, where they saddle up for their ride to camp.
+After breakfast the following morning, riders saddle up and ride.
 Riders are given several choices based on the physical condition of the individual horse and rider.
-Rides vary from two hours to an all day ride by way of Catalina's "Airport in the Sky," where riders stop to shop and grab a bite before heading down to base camp.
+Rides vary from two hours to an all-day ride by way of Catalina's "Airport in the Sky," where riders stop to shop and grab a bite before heading back to base camp.

 The following days are filled with fun!
-There are trail rides, Fun Day at El Rancho Escondido, the Cowgirl Challenge, the "No Talent" Talent Show, a competitive Trail Class, Steamy Novel Night, a raffle/silent auction and Blackjack Camp.
+There are trail rides, Fun Day, the Cowgirl Challenge, the "No Talent" Talent Show, Steamy Novel Night, a silent auction and Blackjack Camp.